Tool Box Buzz – Trust The PRO’s

 Todd Fratzel - Editor & Founder

 Todd Fratzel is the Editor of Tool Box Buzz and the President of Front Steps Media, LLC, a web based media company focused on the Home Improvement and Construction Industry.He is also the Principal Engineer for United Construction Corp., located in Newport, NH.
-In his capacity at United he oversees the Residential and Commercial Building Division along with all Design-Build projects.He is also the editor of several other sites including: Home Construction & Improvement and Today's Green Construction
+In his capacity at United he oversees the Residential and Commercial Building Division along with all Design-Build projects.He is also the editor of Home Construction & Improvement.

 Rob Robillard - Editor & Founder

-Robert Robillard is also the Editor of Tool Box Buzz and the editor of the blog, A Concord Carpenter and principal of a carpentry and renovation business located in Concord, Massachusetts.
-As a carpenter and web editor, Rob is a recognized leader in tool and how-to information for building professionals.
-He is the carpenter correspondence for and writes a Q&A column, in the Sunday Boston Globe, called "Ask the Carpenter."He hosts the Concord Carpenter Cable TV Show,, offering the do-it-yourself audience in Boston’s Metro West region expert advice on home repairs and maintenance.
-Rob is in charge of our Tool and Product Review - Video Channel, where we post all of our tool reviews and video editorials.
-Rob enjoys using his knowledge and experience to help and educate on best practices in the remodeling industry.
+Robert Robillard is a remodeler, general contractor, and principal of a carpentry and renovation business located in Concord, Massachusetts, and serves as the Editor of Tool Box Buzz and founding editor of A Concord Carpenter .
+Rob is in charge of our Tool and Product Review - Tool and Product Review - Video Channel, , where we post all of our tool reviews and video tutorials.
+Rob enjoys using his knowledge and experience to help and educate building professionals as well as DIYers on best practices in the remodeling industry.
 The Concord Carpenter's motto: "Well done is better than well said!" : Read more about Rob

 Jeff Williams - Contributing Editor